-Our board of directors held a total of five meetings during 2020.
-During 2020, each director participated in more than 75% of the total number of meetings of our board and meetings of each committee on which such director served.
+Our board of directors held a total of five meetings during 2023.
+Each director participated in 100% of the total number of meetings of our board and each committee on which such director served during 2023.

 We expect our directors to attend the annual meetings of our shareholders.
-Our company practice is to schedule a regular meeting of the board of directors on the same day as the annual meeting of shareholders.
-All of our directors attended our 2020 annual meeting of shareholders either in person or by phone, and were available to answer questions.
+Our practice is to schedule a regular meeting of the board of directors on the same day as the annual meeting of shareholders.
+All of our directors attended our 2023 annual meeting of shareholders in person and were available to answer questions.